direktiv/direktiv.github.io/page/docs/getting_started/secrets-registries.md

 ## Secrets

 Similar to how registry tokens are stored, arbitrary secrets can also be stored.
 That includes passwords, API tokens, certificates, or anything else.
 Secrets are stored on a namespace-by-namespace basis as key-value pairs.
-Secreats can be defined with the [Direktiv API](../api.md) or web interface.
+Secrets can be defined with the [Direktiv API](../api.md) or web interface.

 Wherever actions appear in flow definitions there's always an optional `secrets` field.
 For every secret named in this field, Direktiv will find and decrypt the relevant secret from your namespace and add it to the data from which the action input is generated just before running the `jq` command that generates that logic.
 This means your `jq` commands can reference your secret and place it wherever it needs to be.